aadi888/Avetech/README.md

 # Avetech

-Website made in jsp and servlets with Apache Tomcat and Bootstrap 3.0
+Website made for Avenue technology IT Consulting company in jsp and servlets with Apache Tomcat and Bootstrap 3.0

 Available on Domain www.Avetech.us